csiro-data-school/python/_episodes/01-jupyter-notebooks.md

 - "Use the keyboard and mouse to select and edit cells."
 - "The Notebook will turn Markdown into pretty-printed documentation."
 - "Markdown does most of what HTML does."
+- "?help to get help documentation"
 ---

 ## Python programs are plain text files.

 *   They have the ".py" extension to let everyone (including the operating system) know it is a Python program.
     *   This is convention, not a requirement.
 *   It's common to write them using a text editor but we are going to use the Jupyter Notebook.
 *   The bit of extra setup is well worth it because the Notebook provides code completion and other helpful features.
 *   Notebook files have the extension ".ipynb" to distinguish them from plain-text Python programs.